Interviews tagged "Civil/Government Service"

 • Oral History Interview with Colin Blaydon

 Professor Colin C. Blaydon.
 Oral history interview for the Dartmouth Vietnam Project.
 Professor Blaydon describes growing up in Newport News, Virginia as the son of a Naval architect and engineer.
 Blaydon discusses his school experience, race relations, and segregation in Virginia during his childhood.
 Blaydon describes attending the United States Military Academy at West Point.
 He shares that West Point was a difficult experience and was able to transfer to University of Virginia as a member of the Reserve Officers’ Training Corps (ROTC).
 Blaydon discusses being commissioned in the Army Corps of Engineers after graduation, however, he attended Harvard University for graduate school and did not go into active duty until 1966 after he completed graduate school.
-He shares his experience at Harvard studying modern control theory and later received his Ph.D. in applied mathematics.
+He shares his experience at Harvard studying modern control theory and later received his PhD in applied mathematics.
 He was commissioned by the Atomic Energy Commission for a nuclear technology fellowship.
-Blaydon shares how he was able to use his Ph.D. work while on active duty.
+Blaydon shares how he was able to use his PhD work while on active duty.
 He describes meeting Alain C. Enthoven after a class at Harvard and as a result of their conversation, Blaydon describes how he was assigned to Secretary of Defense, Robert S. McNamara’s staff.
-He details his involvement with Army intelligence during the Vietnam War.
-Specifically his work with drone technology.
+He details his involvement with Army intelligence during the Vietnam War; specifically, his work with drone technology.
 He describes being sent to the strategic target operations center at Offutt Air Force Base in Nebraska.
-Professor Blaydon describes returning from Vietnam and working in academia.
+Professor Blaydon describes working in academia his time with the Department of Defense.
 He worked at Harvard Business School as an Assistant Professor teaching quantitative analysis and finance.
-He discusses the climate on campus after the war and the difference between graduate and undergraduate student attitudes towards the Vietnam War.
-He details the events of the Kent State shooting and Harvard’s decision to suspend classes and remove the ROTC from campus.
+He discusses the climate on campus and the difference between graduate and undergraduate student attitudes towards the Vietnam War.
+He details the events of the Kent State shootings and Harvard’s decision to suspend classes and remove the ROTC from campus.
 Blaydon describes his involvement with Vietnamese resettlement in the United States after the war.
 He discusses his career as the Dean of the Tuck School of Business and describes the Tuck School’s participation in establishing a business school for the Vietnam National University during the 1990s.
-He describes the kind reception of the American’s received in Vietnam during this time.
+He describes the reception the Americans received in Vietnam during this time.

 • Oral History Interview with Charles Billo

 Charles G. Billo.
 Attended Bronxville Schools, Brown University Class of 1964.
-Billo applied to Navy Office Candidate School, but went to Columbia Business School.
-Class of 1967, rather than enrolling in OCS.
-At Columbia Business School Billo also joined Columbia University’s School of International Affairs [now Columbia University's School of International and Public Affairs].
-He discusses changing views towards the war while in Graduate School, and then his process of being drafted in 1967.
-Billo was assigned to the CORDS [Civil Operations and Revolutionary Development Support] program, and was trained in Washington, D.C.
+Billo applied to Navy Office Candidate School, but went to Columbia Business School, Class of 1967, rather than enrolling in OCS.
+At Columbia Business School, Billo also joined Columbia University’s School of International Affairs [now Columbia University's School of International and Public Affairs].
+He discusses changing views towards the war while in graduate school, and then his process of joining the Foreign Service in 1967.
+Billo was assigned to the CORDS [Civil Operations and Revolutionary Development Support] program, and was trained in Washington, DC.
 He arrived in Vietnam in 1969 as an economic reporting officer, with joint responsibility to the embassy in Saigon and the deputy for CORDS in IV Corps.
-He was then transferred to Can Tho in June of 1969, where he surveyed rice usage and consumption, and dealt with U.S. imports of it.
+He was then transferred to Can Tho in June of 1969, where he surveyed rice usage and consumption, and dealt with US imports of it.
 After leaving in 1970, at the age of 27, Billo was then reassigned, still in the Foreign Service, to a post in Milan, Italy.
 He met his wife there, and they were married in June of 1973.
 He discusses some anecdotes about his time in Saigon, his fears and his reflections on his time.
 He also discusses the military and government’s handling of the war, and how it has affected (or has not affected) current military conflicts.
 Billo discusses with frequent emotion his experiences and encounters in Vietnam, and reflects on the larger political theater at the time.

 • Oral History Interview with Rand Beers